How to Track & Measure Direct Mail Campaigns

 The response rate is the percentage of people on your mailing list who responded to your mailer through any of the tracking methods mentioned above.

-According to the Direct Marketing Association, the average response rate for direct mail is 3.7%.
+According to the Direct Marketing Association, the average response rate for direct mail house lists is 9% and 5% for prospect lists.
 However, if your direct mail piece is advertising an expensive or complicated product, a response rate that is less than one percent is not unusual.

 Remember that if you’re not tracking every method of contact listed on your mailer, you’ll never have an accurate response rate.